nizaralheet/my_config/README.md

 # .config
 - all config files that i customized for every thing im my system
+- you have to make directory then copy each one there
-- make sure to check and change the file pathes on every file...
+- make sure to make the auto start excutable by running this command :$chmod +x .config/qtile/autostart.sh